 The competition aims to highlight the ideals and values of Olympism and the Olympic Truce, and how they can help resolve differences and, more generally, promote equality and peace.
 It also aims to help students gain self-confidence and develop skills to present their ideas.

-The programme is being organised in partnership with the International Olympic Truce Centre, with the support of the Greek Olympic Champions Club.
+The programme is being organised in partnership with the International Olympic Truce Centre.